flarehotspot/sdk-utils/core/sdk/docs/content/docs/tutorials/getting-started.md

 Notice the `com.flarego.sample-plugin` directory.
 We are going to use this sample plugin as the base of our project.

-## Configure SDK
+## Configure Project
-To connect to the database we [created](#installing-mariadb) previously, open the file `config/database.json` and set the database connection settings.
+Our application needs to connect to the database we [created](#installing-mariadb) earlier, open the file `config/database.json` and set the database connection settings.
 ```json
 {
     "host":     "localhost",